cceh/kosh/docs/implementations/kosh_data.md

 # Kosh Data

 Kosh Data contains different datasets that can be downloaded from <a href="https://github.com/cceh/kosh_data">this repository</a>.
-If you clone Kosh Data to your computer, you can deploy them locally with Kosh.
+If you clone Kosh Data to your computer, you can deploy them locally with <a href="https://github.com/cceh/kosh">Kosh</a>.

 These are the datasets that you can access: